 Your teams will work in different time zones if you have globally distributed manufacturing units or work sites.
 As a manager, getting a quick response from workers will be difficult.
 Similarly, it can be challenging to simultaneously initiate and deliver training programs to all members in every time zone.

 Time management is a significant distributed team challenge when dealing with workers working in different time zones but are part of the same team.
+Also, mastering the digital work environment is crucial.
 You must implement a different shift schedule across multiple time zones.
 Also, the overtime rules will vary in these zones.
 The solution to time management distributed team challenges is to choose a time during everyone’s typical daytime work hours.